ontologize/search-demo/README.md

 # To do
-- Make UI components

 - Start work on typeahead searching
-- Move simple to its own page

 # Notes from simple

 - Break down steps
   - Searchbar
   - URL params